michel4ngel0/show_and_tell/README.md

 # Show and tell
-Visualization tool for programming contests (soon to be) written in Rust.
+Visualization tool for programming contests written in Rust.